Geography BA

 Learning and teaching

-As a geography student at Leeds we ensure that you benefit from a wide range of teaching methods, including lectures, tutorials (groups of eight), seminars (groups of approximately 30), computer classes, lab practical classes, group-work, online exercises and fieldwork, depending on the modules you study.
+As a geography student at Leeds, we ensure that you benefit from a wide range of teaching methods, including lectures, tutorials (groups of eight), seminars (groups of approximately 30), computer classes, lab practical classes, group-work, online exercises and fieldwork, depending on the modules you study.

-Independent study is also an important part of this course, and will develop your research and analytical skills in order to think and work independently.
+Independent study is also an important part of this course and will develop your research and analytical skills in order to think and work independently.
 You’ll receive guidance and support throughout your degree, and there will be opportunities for extra support through one-to-one assistance, workshops and training.

-You’ll be assigned a personal tutor to guide you through your studies, and you will receive support from fellow students through our peer mentoring scheme.
-Peer mentors are students who are on your course, but are in Years two or three.
-They’ll help you when you arrive at University and throughout your first year.
+You’ll be assigned a personal tutor to guide you through your studies, and you'll receive support from fellow students through our peer mentoring scheme.
+Peer mentors are students who are on your course but are in years 2 and 3.
+They’ll help you when you arrive at university and throughout your first year.
 You’ll meet your peer mentors during your first week for a social activity.

 Watch our taster lecture to get a flavour of what it’s like to study at Leeds:

-On this course you’ll be taught by our expert academics, from lecturers through to professors.
+On this course, you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

 Assessment